skosch/YinYangFit/docs/source/index.markdown

 (2006)](https://doi.org/10.1167/6.6.118), and many others.{/sn} This,
 of course, is a key reason why e.g. hairline type is difficult to read at smaller-than-huge sizes and a comparatively wide fit.
-The reader's contrast sensitivity function may in fact contribute to $w_j$; in other words, mid-scale signals may outcompete fine-scale signals by default.
+The reader's contrast sensitivity function may in fact contribute to the exact relative weighting of the laterally-inhibitive connections; in other words, mid-scale signals may outcompete fine-scale signals by default.
 Even lacking perfect information about such correlations, we can point to the contrast sensitivity function as the most basic biological *raison